-CooperSurgical's SGA expenses increased in fiscal 2023 compared to fiscal 2022 primarily due to an increase in selling and marketing activities and the payment of a \$45.0 million termination fee under an asset purchase agreement related to Cook Medical's reproductive health business.
-See Note 3.
-Acquisitions and Joint Venture for further information on the termination fee.
+CooperSurgical's SGA expenses decreased in fiscal 2024 compared to fiscal 2023 primarily due to the payment of a \$45.0 million termination fee under an asset purchase agreement related to Cook Medical's reproductive health business in fiscal 2023, partially offset by an increase in selling activities and distribution costs.

-Corporate SGA expenses increased in fiscal 2023 compared to fiscal 2022 primarily due to share-based compensation related expenses.
+Corporate SGA expenses increased in fiscal 2024 compared to fiscal 2023 primarily due to share-based compensation related expenses and corporate support functions.